Method¶

 For weakly coupled nuclei, we define the transition symmetry functions

-When the \(\ell\) are zero on all nuclei except two, then we identify these functions using a concatenation of sub-shell letter designations, e.g.,
+When the \(\ell\) values are zero on all nuclei except two, then we identify these functions by using a concatenation of sub-shell letter designations, e.g.,

 Below is an energy level diagram of two coupled spin \(I=1/2\) nuclei with transition labeled according to their transition symmetry function values.
 Note that each transition has a unique set of transition symmetry function values.